theCrius/v-rising/readme.md

 # V Rising Dedicated Server

 Docker Container with Wine wrapper.
-This is a temporary solution until a proper linux executable server i released.
+This is a temporary solution until a proper linux executable server is released.

 ## Requirements